 Adobe Lightroom’s Object Recognition can automatically detect and mask People, Subjects, Skys, and Backgrounds.
 Thus enabling you to perform localized editing without the burden of brushing on a mask manually.

 Overall, I’ve found Lightroom’s objective recognition to be at least as good as the best I’ve used.
 In other words, how well it works depends on the complexity of the photo.

 This feature allegedly improves details and reduces artifacts in raw files.
 However, I could barely notice any difference in almost all my tests.
 Check out the infinitely superior DxO PureRaw 3 and Topaz Photo AI if you want enhanced raw conversion.

 Adobe Lightroom’s Super Resolution uses AI to upscale your images to twice their original size.
 And indeed, it does with very little consequence to image quality.

-However, Super Resolution does fall short of being the best AI upscaler in Photography – partly due to image quality and it being limited to 200% upscales.
-Nevertheless, you’ll enjoy the convenience of having an otherwise impressive upscaler built straight into your Lightroom workflow
+However, Super Resolution does fall short of rival upscalers due to inferior image quality and been limited to 200% upscales.
+Nevertheless, you’ll enjoy the convenience of having an otherwise decent upscaler built straight into your Lightroom workflow.

 AI Noise Reduction

 Lightroom finally has AI noise reduction, which, unlike traditional noise reduction, is able to remove noise without washing away detail.
 And overall, it’s very good and broadly competitive with the best noise reduction software you can buy today.

 Read Best Noise Reduction Software for more information and comparisons.

 Photo merge enables you to select a stack of photos and create a single HDR image, a panoramic, or an HDR panoramic.